Bombing of Stuttgart in World War II: 1945

 Stuttgart was attacked twice on the night of 28–29 January 1945 by a force of 602 aircraft.
 In the first attack, 226 planes bombed the railyards of Kornwestheim, north of the city.
 Three hours later, the second force appeared over Zuffenhausen to destroy what had been identified as the Hirth aircraft engine factory.
 The target was obscured by clouds and as a result the actual bombing was scattered.
-Bombs fell across northern, exploding in Feuerbach, where the Bosch plant was hit, and Weilimdorf.
+Bombs fell across northern Stuttgart, exploding in Feuerbach, where the Bosch plant was hit, and Weilimdorf.
 11 aircraft were lost in the RAF's last major attack against Stuttgart.